digiaonline/oops/README.md

 * Create a new branch in this repository with the same name as your project's repository
 * Add this repository as a submodule in your own project's repository and make it point to the branch you just created
-* Change whatever you need to get your box into shape, then follow the steps under (#usage) to build the box and push it to Atlas.
+* Change whatever you need to get your box into shape, then follow the steps under ["Usage"](#usage) to build the box and push it to Atlas.

 ### Notes about Atlas